NoiseStudio/NoiseEngine.Cli/README.md

 Documentation how to use this tool is not currently avaiable.
 See [here](https://github.com/NoiseStudio/NoiseEngine#documentation) for more information.

 ### Versioning
-This project has other versioning than core, version 0.2 of this are not 0.2 of core.
+This project has independent versioning than core, version 0.2 of this are not 0.2 of core.

 ## Building
 To compile this project you need to have [.NET 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).